kuopinghsu/srv32/README.md

 Two instructions brach panelty if branch taken, CPI is 1 for other instructions.
 The average Cycles per Instruction (CPI) is approximately 1.2 on Dhrystone diag.

+This core is three-stage pipeline processors, which is Fetch & Decode (F/D), execution (E) and write back (WB).

 * Register Forwarding

+The problem with data hazards, introduced by this sequence of instructions can be solved with a simple hardware technique called forwarding.
+When the execution result accesses the same register, the execution result is directly forwarded to the next instruction.

 <img src="https://github.com/kuopinghsu/simple-riscv/blob/master/images/forwarding.svg" alt="Register Forwarding" width=640>

 * Branch Penalty

+When the branch enters the write-back phase, it needs to flush the instructions that have been fetched into the pipeline, which causes a delay of two instructions, so the extra cost of the branch is two.

 <img src="https://github.com/kuopinghsu/simple-riscv/blob/master/images/branch.svg" alt="Branch Penalty" width=640>